stephangriesel/zwwwing-shop/readme.md

   # Ensure this line exists to pass variables down
   context = var.context
 }
-Step 3: Create Your Root Terraform Files
+Create Your Root Terraform Files
 Now, back in your main medusa-infra folder, create the following files.

-main.tf: This file now points to your local module.
-Notice how it defines a context object to pass all the variables neatly.
+main.tf: This file points to your local module and uses a locals block to pass variables neatly.

 Terraform